-What I find most interesting is that relatively few people recognize these stairs as existing and had I not read the words Scala Santa above the stair entry would not have known their significance.
-Wikipedia shows a list of 18 copies or replicas to the original stairs in Rome, with one located in Veroli nearly 30 kilometers away in the same province, but neglects to mention Arpino Italy.
+I find it most interesting that relatively few people recognize these stairs as existing, and had I not read the words Scala Santa above the stair entry, I would not have known their significance.
+Wikipedia shows a list of 18 copies or replicas of the original stairs in Rome, with one located in Veroli nearly 30 kilometers away in the same province, but neglects to mention Arpino, town.

-If you as a reader have any insight to share about the status of Arpino’s Holy Stairs that could help clarify for us, I invite you to comment on this post and share any links and research you can.
-I find it really interesting and would love to hear your insight!
+If you, as a reader, have any insight to share about the status of Arpino’s Holy Stairs that could help clarify for us, I invite you to comment on this post and share any links and research you can.
+I find it interesting and would love to hear your insight!

-After my hike up the hill, I ran down to meet Kylie Cossa in the main piazza.
-We would be spending the morning and afternoon looking at a few houses available for sale in various locations of Arpino Italy.
+After hiking up the hill, I ran down to meet Kylie Cossa in the main piazza.
+We would be spending the morning and afternoon looking at a few houses available for sale in various locations of Arpino.

-Kylie shared her experience moving as an from her homeland explaining that each time they visited Italy it became harder and harder to leave.
-At a certain point that planted roots in her husbands hometown of Arpino and have been here for over a decade.
+Kylie shared her experience moving from her homeland, explaining that it became harder and harder to leave each time they visited Italy.
+At a certain point, they planted roots in her husband’s hometown of Arpino and have been here for over a decade.

-She initially started thinking she’d be a great olive farmer, but quickly realized she didn’t want to pick olives.
+She initially thought she’d be a great olive farmer but quickly realized she didn’t want to pick olives.
 This led to her realization that other people like her might love Arpino too!
 Since then, Kylie has helped foreign clients find their homes.
-Most recently helping with the project Reno Italiano that released on HGTV in January 2020.
+Most recently, helping with the project Reno Italiano, released on HGTV in January 2020.

 The statue of Cicero in the middle of the main piazza is hard to miss.